-NYO-USA is a new program for orchestral players ages 16–19 created by Carnegie Hall’s Weill Music Institute.
-Each summer, starting in 2013, a group of the country’s most talented young instrumentalists will come together to interact with each other, learn from an all-star faculty, play under the direction of a celebrated conductor, and tour to different parts of the world, playing in some of the most famous concert halls.
+NYO-USA is a program for orchestral players ages 16–19 created by Carnegie Hall’s Weill Music Institute.
+Each summer a group of the country’s most talented young instrumentalists will come together to interact with each other, learn from an all-star faculty, play under the direction of a celebrated conductor, and tour to different parts of the world, playing in some of the most famous concert halls.
 As a member of NYO-USA, you will be a musical ambassador, representing your home school/ensemble, your state/region, and your country.

 NYO-USA is open to US citizens or permanent residents (Green Card holders) from all backgrounds.
 You must be between the ages of 16 and 19 during the summer of your participation.
 For 2014, this means your birthdate must be between July 1, 1994, and June 30, 1998.
 Additionally, if you are enrolled full time in a college-level conservatory or music department with instrumental performance as your major (or intended field of study) you are not eligible to join NYO-USA.
 (Please click here for further information about eligibility.)